People keep asking me for the top Robinhood penny stocks to watch. I understand. You want to make boatloads of cash without doing any work.

 App Dependability: Look online and you’ll see complaints about Robinhood’s app reportedly failing at crucial times.
 This is a serious concern for traders using real money.

 Limited Functionality: Robinhood lacks the tools and resources more experienced traders expect.

 Potentially Delayed Data: Stock quote data may be delayed as much as 20 minutes.
 Yep, that’s a problem if you’re trading low-priced stocks.
 They move fast.

 How to Manage Risk on Robinhood

 In Hollywood movies, stock traders are often portrayed as high-octane risk-takers.
-But the reality is that the habits of most successful traders aren’t quite as exciting as in the movies.
+But in reality, the habits of most successful traders aren’t quite as exciting.

-As smart traders, the first thing we think about before we even consider trading a stock is how to manage our risk.
+The first thing smart traders think about before entering a trade is how to manage risk.

-Managing risk means that we don’t lose more money than our trading plan allows.
-We’re able to exit our positions without spooking the market.
-And when we have a bad day in the market, we’ve done our best to protect our accounts and live to fight another day.
+It means you don’t lose more money than your trading plan allows.
+It’s important to be able to exit positions easily with little stress.
+When you have a bad day in the market, at least you’ve done your best to protect your account and live to fight another day.

 One way to manage risk is to set stop-loss levels.
-This is where you can place an order with your broker to close your position if you lose a certain amount of money.
-Or, if you’re very disciplined, you set a mental stop and manually close positions that hit your loss limit.
+You can place an order with your broker to close a position if you lose too much money.
+For those disciplined enough, top traders set mental stops and manually close positions that hit loss limits.